marq24/emacberry.com/_docs/2300-osmoffline.md

 IF your device does not show a dialog (to let you select the app that should process the download) after the download-button on the openandromaps website, please see this [FAQ](../1900faq/#openopenandro).

-# Download map files elsewhere
+# Download *.map files elsewhere
-You can of course download the map files on any other device (including your PC or Mac) - the Links are the same - but you need to extract the maps manually and copy the files over to your andpriod device and place them at a location that is readable for GPSLogger.
+You can of course download the *.map files on any other device (including your PC or Mac) - the Links are the same - but you need to extract the maps manually and copy the files over to your andpriod device and place them at a location that is readable for GPSLogger.

 With the latest changes in Android 11 this process can get quite complicated - since there are only a few places where you can store files on your device that are readable by applications like GPSLogger.
-This makes it almost impossible to share map files across multiple applications.
+This makes it almost impossible to share *.map files across multiple applications.

 ## Map & Theme file location on your mobile device
 > NEED TO be REVISED (cause of Android 11 restrictions)